Accessibility percolation in random fitness landscapes: Paths with valley crossing

 Integrating (\ref{JK-recursion-solution}) with respect to $\beta$ and multiplying by the total number of directed paths $\ell!$ one obtains the expected number of paths with arbitrary starting fitness as

-which generalizes (\ref{JK-unconstrained}) to $t \geq 1$.
+for large $\ell$ and fixed $t$, which generalises (\ref{JK-unconstrained}) to $t \geq 1$.
 Although this suggests a significant increase in accessibility, the algebraic growth in $\ell$ is not sufficient to overcome the exponential reduction in probability caused by the factor $\beta^{\ell-t}$ in (\ref{JK-recursion-solution}).
 Conditioned on the initial fitness, the expected number of paths behaves as